-New adult students may visit or call the Office of Adult, Transfer and International Admission, Rocket Hall Room 1060 419.530.5757 or 1.800.586.5336 ext.
+New adult students may visit or call the Office of Undergraduate Admission for Adult, Transfer and International Students, Room 1000 Rocket Hall 419.530.5757 or 1.800.586.5336 ext.
 5757.

 To apply for admission to The University of Toledo, a prospective new student must submit the following initial materials: